BRGM/ComPASS/doc/wells.rst

 functions.
 You will find two examples in the :ref:`example scripts section<setting_well_transients>`.

 .. warning::
-    For the time being, closed wells are discard during simulation setup.
+    For the time being, closed wells are discarded during simulation setup.
     `simulation.init` will issue a warning not to distribute closed wells, but it's possible to close a well after `simulation.init` to start the simulation with a closed well.